-- University funds are defined as all monies available to the university, excluding Agency Funds and monies maintained at the University of Oregon Foundation - Expenses charged to Restricted Funds, including Restricted Gifts, must meet the restrictions that were placed on those monies by the donor(s) and are subject to the University Fiscal Policy and associated procedures - Expenses paid directly from the University of Oregon Foundation are subject to the Foundation's policies and processes (including donor intent) - ii.
+- Expenses charged to Restricted Funds, including Restricted Gifts, must meet the restrictions that were placed on those monies by the donor(s) and are subject to the University Fiscal Policy and associated procedures - Expenses paid directly from the University of Oregon Foundation are subject to the Foundation's policies and processes (including donor intent) - ii.
 Except for items otherwise noted, the dean, director, department and/or unit head have programmatic and budgetary authority to authorize expenses.
 Programmatic and/or budgetary authority may be delegated to other qualified employees, provided such delegation does not circumvent a financial control or create a conflict of interest. - iii.
 Certain reimbursements to faculty, staff, or students may have income tax implications.
 The recipient is ultimately responsible for his/her tax filing and any resulting tax liability. - iv.
-The following purchases are specifically prohibited/limited: - Alcoholic Beverages Use of university funds for purchasing alcoholic beverages is limited to: - a.
-Alcoholic beverages served at group functions that are part of a university-sponsored conference or event where the full cost of such beverages is recovered through resale or charges to the participants or sponsoring group. - Alcoholic beverages purchased specifically for resale (i.e., university catering, athletics concessions) - 2.
-Contributions/Donations The University has no authority or obligation to make disbursements for voluntary contributions or donations. - Sanctioned individuals, companies, or countries Unless otherwise permitted by law, the university may not conduct business with any individuals, companies, or countries who appear on the sanctions list of the U.S. Department of the Treasury, Office of Foreign Assets Control - v.
-Additional guidance regarding specific transactions is available on the Business Affairs website b.
-Contractor Travel

-- Contractors may be reimbursed for expenses incurred while traveling on official university business as permitted by their contract with the university. - 2.
-Except as otherwise defined in the individual contract, contractor reimbursements are subject to the university Travel Policy (IV.04.02)
+The following purchases are specifically prohibited/limited: - 1.
+Alcoholic Beverages Use of university funds for purchasing alcoholic beverages is limited to: - a.
+Alcoholic beverages served at group functions that are part of a university-sponsored conference or event where the full cost of such beverages is recovered through resale or charges to the participants or sponsoring group. - b.
+Alcoholic beverages purchased specifically for resale (i.e., university catering, athletics concessions) - 2.
+Contributions/Donations The University has no authority or obligation to make disbursements for voluntary contributions or donations. - 3.
+Sanctioned individuals, companies, or countries Unless otherwise permitted by law, the university may not conduct business with any individuals, companies, or countries who appear on the sanctions list of the U.S. Department of the Treasury, Office of Foreign Assets Control - v.
+Additional guidance regarding specific transactions is available on the Business Affairs website - b.
+Contractor Travel - Contractors may be reimbursed for expenses incurred while traveling on official university business as permitted by their contract with the university. - 2.
+Except as otherwise defined in the individual contract, contractor reimbursements are subject to the university Travel Policy (IV.04.02) - 4.
+Human Resources, Payroll, and Fringe Benefits - a.
+Moving Expenses b.
+Vehicles c.
+Employee Recognition Awards i.
+Definitions